creativenucleus/bytejammer/README.md

 ### Run a client

-You must first create an identity:
+`bytejammer.exe --port 1000`

-`bytejammer.exe make-identity`
+Open the panel detailed in the CLI log.

-Then you can run this each time:
+You must first create an identity.

-`bytejammer.exe client --host localhost --port 4444`
+Then you can connect to a server.

 ### Run a client-jukebox